BodiAugustus/ashley_defi/README.md

 #107.
 Handled situation when My Courses tab is empty.
 Added to enhanceHook in web3/index.
 Created _isEmpty function there.
 Used to refactor my conditionals in owned.js.
 Owned page still does not show anything when no metamask detected or when metamask is not connected.
 Will fix.

 #108.
 Added an error check to useAccount to check for undefined account return which was preventing UI message in owned.js from displaying.
 Added same check to useNetwork.

+#109.
+Created hash.js inside of utils folder.
+Combined hexCourseId functionality from useOwnedCourses/s into one resuable function.
+Redistributed back to useOwnedCourses/s.
+Made all working as before.